The Blackening brought laughs to theaters and rang up an estimated $6 million in ticket sales at the Juneteenth holiday weekend box office.

 The movie is directed by Tim Story (Think Like a Man), and co-written by Tracy Oliver (Girls Trip) and Dewayne Perkins (Brooklyn Nine-Nine).

-The comedy received a “B+” CinemaScore from audiences.
+The comedy received a healthy “B+” CinemaScore in exit polling from audiences.
 Meanwhile, critics gave it a “certified fresh” 86 percent score on Rotten Tomatoes.

 The Blackening premiered in September at the Toronto International Film Festival.
 After a bidding war, Lionsgate acquired the film from MRC for about $20 million, Deadline reported.